“Flow when you can, pull when you must.” Common Lean mantra.

 Flow and Lean-Thinking are interrelated but not the same.
 At a first cut one can think of flow as what we want to achieve, Flow-Thinking as how we look at flow and Lean-Thinking as how we achieve flow.
 Flow-thinking tells us to remove handoffs, use kanban, and work with smaller batches while removing delays.
 Lean-Thinking provides us with more ‘how.’.
 This includes a systems-thinking approach, management being responsible for setting up an environment within which flow can occur, a focus on quality and a model for learning.
 The two together are very synergistic.

-Levels of flow
+Levels of Flow

 When most people think of flow, they think of flow across areas of the value stream.
 While we consider flow from the start to the end of the value stream there are different levels of it to attend to.
-For example, when multiple teams work together, as in an Agile Release Train (ART) in SAFe, flow is being looked at at the program level.
+For example, when multiple teams work together, as in an Agile Release Train (ART) in SAFe®, flow is being looked at at the program level.
 But within that, how teams work together is also important.
-We should also look at how people inside a team work.
+We should also look at how people inside a team collaborate.
 All too often people presume that teams doing Scrum and/or Kanban don’t have any gaps in their work, but they do.
 A common one is delays between programmers finishing and testers finishing.

-I call these different levels of flow:
+We call these different levels of flow:

+- Inter-team flow.
+This is flow between teams.
 Inter-team flow attends to the flow between the teams that are working together.
 This provides much more insight on the delays present.
 It also provides insights into how the teams should work together.

 Why attending to these different levels of flow is so important